Alverno College

-Alverno College is a private Roman Catholic women's college in Milwaukee, Wisconsin.
+Alverno College is a private Catholic women's college in Milwaukee, Wisconsin, United States.

 History

 Chartered in 1887 as St. Joseph's Normal School, Alverno became Alverno Teachers College in 1936.
 It adopted its current name in 1946.

+Milwaukee native Christy L. Brown was selected as the college's ninth president on April 19, 2023.
+The following year, the college had a $12.4 million operating deficit.
+Its board of trustees subsequently declared "financial exigency" and announced plans to eliminate full-time faculty and staff, cut academic programs, end its track and field program, and engage in other activities to address the deficit.

 Academics

 Alverno offers undergraduate programs and a coeducational Master of Arts program for teachers and business professionals, the Alverno MBA, and a Master of Science in nursing.
 The Weekend College was opened in 1977 as the first alternative time-frame program in Milwaukee to serve working women in the Milwaukee area.
 It is still primarily a women's college.
 The baccalaureate degree programs, residences, etc. are still open only to women; graduate degree programs are open to both women and men.

-Alverno does not use a letter or number system for grading, but instead uses an abilities based curriculum and narrative evaluation.
+Alverno does not use a letter or number system for grading but instead uses an abilities-based curriculum and narrative evaluation.

+The college was tied for 62 out of 127 in "Regional Universities Midwest" in the 2022–23 U.S. News & World Report Best Colleges Ranking.

 Athletics

 Alverno College teams participate as a member of the National Collegiate Athletic Association's Division III.
 The Inferno are a member of the Northern Athletics Conference (NAC).
 Alverno was also a member of the Lake Michigan Conference until the spring of 2006.
 Women's sports include basketball, cross country, soccer, softball, tennis and volleyball.
 Boxing was added as a club sport in 2016, and the team competes as part of the United States Intercollegiate Boxing Association; they have earned one individual championship as of 2019.